 An Arts & Historic Preservation Committee is hereby established.
 The purpose of the Arts & Historic Preservation Committee (AHPC) is to assist the City Council in preserving the historical and architectural integrity of South Portland, fostering beautification of public areas, and promoting the educational, cultural, economic, aesthetic value, and general welfare of South Portland.

-The following terms shall have the following meaning:
+For purposes of this Division 9, the following terms shall have the following meaning:

 Historic Preservation.
 The protection, rehabilitation, restoration and/or reconstruction of sites, buildings, structures, and artifacts significant in history, architecture or culture.